IRENE LÓPEZ PH.D.

 Picture

 I am trained as a cross-cultural and clinical psychologist and work as a Professor at Kenyon College, which is a lovely rural college in the middle of Ohio.
-At Kenyon, I teach courses in Psychology, Women and Gender Studies, and Latino Studies.
+At Kenyon, I teach courses in Psychology, Women and Gender Studies, and Latine Studies.

 I am an avid photographer and proud mama of two.